wcgordon1/TustinRecruiting/src/content/jobs/bola-saas-ae-id-bf-3293.md

 ---
 position: SaaS Account Executive
 description: >-
-  Bola AI, a leader in Voice-AI technology for dental practices, is looking for a dynamic **SaaS Account Executive** to join our team in **Newport Beach, CA**.
-In this on-site role, you will drive revenue growth by cultivating relationships with new clients, showcasing the value of our cutting-edge SaaS solutions, and closing high-impact deals.
+  Bola AI, a leader in VoiceAI technology for dental practices, is looking for a dynamic SaaS Account Executive to join our team in Newport Beach, CA. In this onsite role, you will drive revenue growth by cultivating relationships with new clients, showcasing the value of our cuttingedge SaaS solutions, and closing highimpact deals.
 If you’re a sales professional with a passion for technology and a proven track record in SaaS sales, we want to hear from you.

-  ### Responsibilities - Identify and pursue new business opportunities to
-  expand Bola AI's client base.   - Conduct product demos and present tailored solutions to potential clients.   - Build and maintain strong, long-term relationships with customers.   - Meet and exceed monthly and quarterly sales targets.   - Collaborate with the marketing and product teams to refine messaging and feedback.   - Negotiate contracts and manage the sales cycle from prospecting to closing.   - Stay up-to-date with industry trends and competitors to position Bola AI effectively.
+  Responsibilities  Identify and pursue new business opportunities to expand Bola AI's client base.
+Conduct product demos and present tailored solutions to potential clients.
+Build and maintain strong, longterm relationships with customers.
+Meet and exceed monthly and quarterly sales targets.
+Collaborate with the marketing and product teams to refine messaging and feedback.
+  Negotiate contracts and manage the sales cycle from prospecting to closing.

-  ### Qualifications - 3+ years of SaaS sales experience with a proven track
-  record of meeting or exceeding quotas.   - Strong communication, negotiation, and presentation skills.   - Ability to build rapport with clients and understand their unique needs.   - Familiarity with CRM tools such as Salesforce or HubSpot.   - Experience in HealthTech or AI is a plus.   - A self-starter with excellent organizational skills and attention to detail.
+  Stay uptodate with industry trends and competitors to position Bola AI effectively.
+Qualifications  3+ years of SaaS sales experience with a proven track record of meeting or exceeding quotas.
+Strong communication, negotiation, and presentation skills.
+Ability to build rapport with clients and understand their unique needs.
+Familiarity with CRM tools such as Salesforce or HubSpot.
+Experience in HealthTech or AI is a plus.
+A selfstarter with excellent organizational skills and attention to detail.
 location: 'Newport Beach, CA'
 team: Artificial Intelligence
 datePosted: '2024-12-28T17:01:24.917Z'